gvcgo/neobox/Readme.md

 You can use subcommand "qcode" to generate a QRCode for a certain verifed or manually added proxy.
 Then you can scan the generated QRCode with NekoBox on your cell phone.
-At now, your cell phone will share the proxies verified by noebox.
+At now, your cell phone will share the proxies verified by neobox.

 ## Example